 A vegan milk machine was the beneficiary of Cuban’s largest vegan investment at the time.
-In an episode that aired on March 29, 2021, the vegetarian investor agreed on a $2 million deal with Numilk founders Ari Tolwin and Joe Savino with a projected 10 percent of the company.
+In an episode that aired in March 2021, the vegetarian investor agreed on a $2 million deal with Numilk founders Ari Tolwin and Joe Savino with a projected 10 percent of the company.
 The product has evolved from its original inception as a ready-made-milk kiosk in grocery stores to a smaller countertop professional unit made for coffee shops.
 The Shark Tank funds enabled the duo to launch production of its latest concept—a more compact, sleeker countertop machine meant for home use that can produce fresh plant milks, lattes, protein drinks, and more.
-A waitlist is available on the company’s website for Numilk Home which is set to ship in late 2023.
-Numilk Pro is currently available for foodservice accounts.

 4 The Mad Optimist